Z2gK/hhc24-writeup/Act3-santavision.md

 Nmap done: 1 IP address (1 host up) scanned in 42.54 seconds
 ```

 Port 8000 hosts the web service and is the entry point for this challenge.
-It can be accessed with a browser at `http://<IP address>:8000`, which directs the player to a login page.
+It can be accessed using a browser at `http://<IP address>:8000`, which directs the player to a login page.

 ![Login screen](files/Act3/santavision-login.png)